 Suan Pakkad: Opening hours and entrance fee

 The Suan Pakkad Palace is open every day from 9 am to 4 pm.
-The entrance fee is 100 Baht (January 2019).
+The entrance fee is 100 Baht ( as of January 2019).

-Make sure you pick up a visitor brochure at the reception.
-It has a good map and provides an overview of each exhibition room.
+Make sure to pick up a visitor brochure at the reception.
+It provides a good map and an overview of each exhibition room.
 You will also find descriptions in English next to the various displayed items.
 Feel free to visit the different galleries in any order you wish.
-In contrast to the Jim Thompson House and Museum, which has a similar style, there is no mandatory tour.
+In contrast to the Jim Thompson House and Museum, which is similar in style, there is no mandatory tour.
 A complete visit of the Suan Pakkad Palace can easily take two hours.